sigurdsvela/SxyMarkup/README.md

 <br><br>
 Compiler Arguments
 <pre><code>
---input-file  | -i  Spesifies the .sxy file --output-file | -o  Spesifies where to output the parsed code. the Sxy compiler will cout the code if no output is spesified --tab-size          Spesifies tab size --html-style-void   &lt;link ...> instead of &lt;link .../>
+--input-file  | -i  (path)    Spesifies the .sxy file --output-file | -o  (path)    Spesifies where to output the parsed code. the Sxy compiler will cout the code if no output is spesified
+--tab-size          (integer) Spesifies tab size --html-style-void   (flag)    &lt;link ...> instead of &lt;link .../>
 </pre>
 </code>